-Peter began work at the Midlands Bank at 16 before the war.
-At the same time, he was the compare of a concert party playing for the troops.
+Peter began work at the Midland Bank at 16 before the war.
+At the same time, he was the compere of a concert party playing for the troops.
 He took part in the Normandy invasion.
 Eventually he became a professional musician on the London scene in the 1960s.

 My first job was as a clerk at the Head Office of the Midlands Bank in London.
 I had just left school, so I was sixteen.
 I was in the premises department, which was looking after all the Midlands Bank buildings all over the country.
 It might be of interest that the Midlands Bank at that time, just at the beginning of the war, had a concert party and I went along for an audition with my ukulele and they made me the compere and so, we used to go up after office hours to do entertainments at mostly anti-aircraft sites and from time to time there would be an air-raid and the troops would dash off, fire a few rounds and then come back when the all clear went and we would finish our little entertainments for them.

 I can’t remember how much I was paid, but it was a very modest sum.
 I was living at home in Reigate with my mother, but as things got worse with the air-raids, I went and stayed with people up in Cricklewood, in London because it was difficult to get home.